Paleo Cereal Recipe

 - In a medium bowl combine the coconut milk, honey, and vanilla and stir until blended.

 - Stir the wet ingredients into the dry ingredients and stir until well combined.

 - Stir in flaked coconut and dried cranberries and allow to sit for 5 minutes.

 - Stir lightly one more time and then place this mixture onto a cookie sheet lined with ungreased parchment paper.
 Pat out into a thin layer.

 - If you have a dehydrator, you can use your tray made for fruit leather.
 You will have to flip it over half way through the cooking time.

 - Cook for 10-12 hours or until dry.
 This could vary greatly depending on which method you are using to dry the cereal.

-- Once your done cooking the cereal, allow to cool completely.
+- Once you’re done cooking the cereal, cool cereal completely.
 Store in an airtight container in a cool dry place.